Pachira aquatica: Description

+Etymology

+The genus name is derived from a language spoken in Guyana.

+The species name is Latin for "aquatic".
+It is classified in the subfamily Bombacoideae of the family Malvaceae.
+Previously it was assigned to Bombacaceae.

+The name "money tree" is believed to refer to a story of its origin, in which a poor man prayed for money, found this "odd" plant, took it home as an omen, and made money selling plants grown from its seeds.

 Cultivation

+Most trees cultivated as ornamental houseplants that are identified as Pachira aquatica are actually the related Pachira glabra.
+While both P. aquatica and P. glabra have such ornamental uses, the often-braided houseplant known as a "money tree" originally exported from Taiwan is P. glabra.
+The association with P. aquatica derives from an early misidentification in Taiwan.
+As plant author Wang Jui-min explains that "for a long time, [this plant] was mistakenly believed to be the Pachira aquatica widely distributed in Central and South America...Later it was discovered that the filaments of the Malabar chestnut are red and the fruit is covered with reddish-brown hairs, which is significantly different from the smooth chestnut commonly cultivated in Taiwan".
+He notes that "all species cultivated in Taiwan are Pachira glabra".

 The tree grows well as a tropical ornamental in moist, frost-free areas, and can be started from seed or cutting.
 It is a durable plant and adapts well to different conditions.
 The plant requires bright light, but not direct sunlight.
 When grown indoors it requires a very gradual introduction to direct sunlight outdoors to reduce the chances of sunburning its leaves.
 This tree thrives in both common potting soil and water in a hydroponic system.

 The plant grows well in bright light, but also tolerates partial shade at room temperatures from 12 °C through 25 °C. A plant's leaves may turn yellow and fall when days are shorter in autumn which is not a sign of disease, and the plant will restart its growth without problem the following spring.
 A tree is mature when 4–5 years old.
 It produces its first fruit in spring and fall.
 Furthermore, it can withstand temperatures as low as 5 °C without losing its leaves, although people recommended not growing it below 12 °C as an orangery tree, the ideal culture temperature being about 20 °C all year round with high humidity.
 An occasional weak frost can cause it to lose its leaves, and it grows new leaves in the following spring.